-Some may have seen Adam Brooks Dudding performing with his jamband Flying Blind on college campuses throughout Ohio in the early 90′s, or heard his band Bucktown Kickback playing on Americana Radio stations while touring throughout the Midwest and Southeast in the 2000′s, or saw him perform a sold-out show at The Bluebird Cafe in Nashville, TN playing his countrified songs at the world famous mecca for songwriters, or some may have even caught the NPR story about The Shanghai Newgrass Project, a group he co-founded and performed with throughout Shanghai 2012-2013 along with co-founder Tom Pang, a bluegrass mandolin and fiddle player from Inner Mongolia.
-Regardless, wherever Dudding is living or traveling to at any given moment, most likely he’ll be found performing his well-crafted songs on a stage nearby.
+Some may have seen Adam Brooks Dudding performing with his jamband Flying Blind on college campuses throughout Ohio in the early 90′s; or heard his band Bucktown Kickback playing on Americana Radio stations while touring throughout the Midwest and Southeast in the 2000′s; or saw him perform a sold-out show at The Bluebird Cafe in Nashville; or some may have even caught the NPR story about The Shanghai Newgrass Project, a group he co-founded and performed with throughout Shanghai from 2012-2013 along with co-founder Tom Pang, a bluegrass mandolin and fiddle player from Inner Mongolia.
+Regardless, wherever Adam Brooks Dudding is living or traveling to at any given moment, most likely he’ll be found performing his well-crafted, rootsy songs on a well-lit stage nearby.

 “Sliding easily from Bluegrass to Country to a rootsy Americana at the drop of a wide-brimmed hat…The country palette of the Grateful Dead, The Roots Pop spark of the Nitty Gritty Dirt Band.”

 CITYBEAT, Cincinnati, OH

 “Sporting heavy doses of bluegrass drive and fleet-fingered chops, plenty of tear jerking honky-tonk, a sprinkle of rock swagger and singer-songwriter flair, and Dudding’s love of narrative songwriting and easygoing melodies…Blurring the lines between Americana, jamgrass, honky-tonk and roots rock…Fans of artists such as The Gourds, Yonder Mountain String Band, the Grateful Dead and Whiskeytown will find plenty to cheer about in his songs and eclectic-but-focused style”